pbexe/dathost-python/README.md

 #
 # Note:
 # For parameters with "." in them, replace the "." with "__".
+# A full list of parameters can be found at https://dathost.net/api#!/default/put_game_server_item
 dathost.edit("server id", parameter = "value" )

 ```